mhmdnz/snapp_market/README.md

 ```

 > Please notice that, <br>
-> - due to lack of time , test and environment database
+> - due to lack of time , test and environment databases
-    is same, and affect on each others so for the more accurate tests just run fresh migration
+    are same, and affect on each others so for the more accurate tests just run fresh migration
 > - you could simply change database data <br>
     just open "database/seeds" directory and feel free to make some changes for better tests